 Elizabeth I, daughter of notorious Tudor King Heny VIII and Anne Boleyn, kept a tight reign for 35 years during a time of religious tension, political scheming and power struggles, and turbulent relations in Europe.

-In this British depth study students will explore three themes: Elizabeth’s court and Parliament, Life in Elizabethan times and Troubles at home and abroad.
-They will also carry out a study of an historic environment of Elizabethan England, such as a Tudor manor house, theatre or village, town or city for example, and relate their understanding of the events and developments of the period to that site.
+In this British depth study you will explore three themes: Elizabeth’s court and Parliament, Life in Elizabethan times and Troubles at home and abroad.
+You will also carry out a study of an historic environment of Elizabethan England, such as a Tudor manor house, theatre or village, town or city for example, and relate your understanding of the events and developments of the period to that site.